AI-Generated Measurements for Identification and Inference with Missing Data: A Weak Shadow Variable Approach

 Third, we evaluate the proposed methods through simulation studies and semi-synthetic experiments based on real customer-service dialogue data.
-To construct auxiliary signals, we generate outcome predictions using LLMs under several prompting and training regimes, including zero-shot, few-shot, chain-of-thought prompting, and fine-tuning.
+To construct auxiliary signals, we generate outcome predictions using LLMs targeting different aspects of the conversation with different perspectives.
 Our results reveal two key insights.
-First, we show that LLM predictions can fail to meet the strong completeness conditions required for classical shadow variable methods, rendering point identification unstable or infeasible.
-This underscores the need for our partial identification framework.
-Second, despite these limitations, the predictions remain informative: incorporating LLM-based weak shadow variables reduces the width of identification intervals by 75--83\% across prompting strategies, while preserving valid coverage under realistic MNAR mechanisms.
+First, we show that the resulting LLM predictions only add little or no prediction power to the rating probability after conditioning on the actual customer rating, validating the exclusion assumption in realistic settings.
+Second, we show that the predictions remains informative.
+Incorporating LLM-based weak shadow variables reduces the width of identification intervals by 83\% across prompting strategies, and such improvement is not alleviated for simple binary shadow variables.